wang-jingyi/wang-jingyi.github.io/_pages/about.md

 I’m broadly interested in problems in the junction of formal methods, software engineering, system security and machine learning.
 My current research interests are focused on the design/software aspects of building trustworthy Artificial Intelligence (AI) systems and reliable cyber-physical systems (CPS) using techniques like testing, program analysis and formal verification.

-*I have multiple PostDoc/PhD/master/research intern positions available each year through SCSE, ZJU.
-Feel free to contact me if you are excited about the above research topics.
+*I am actively looking for self-motivated PostDoc/PhD/master/research assistants/research interns to join my research group at ZJU.
+Feel free to contact me if you are interested in the above research topics.
 Preferred PhD candidates should either be good at programming or maths, and more importantly love doing research.*

 For ZJU students, check out [my *Google Calendar*](https://calendar.google.com/calendar/embed?src=qkh51dmm82eftcjm349nq3lkr8%40group.calendar.google.com&ctz=Asia%2FSingapore) if you wish to have a talk.